 15. CLC, “Hobgoblin”

 “Hobgoblin” is actually my most played K-pop song of 2017, so I think this is a pretty fitting spot for it.
 I’ve said before that CLC is an underrated girl group I will always hype, so I was obviously thrilled when they kicked off the year by bursting onto the scene with a badass concept.
-I’ll admit that “Hobgoblin” was a bit too close to 4Minute’s concept to really make the impact the girls needed (HyunA wrote the lyrics and coached the girls on their expressions).
+I’ll admit that “Hobgoblin” was a bit too close to 4Minute to really make the impact the girls needed (HyunA wrote the lyrics and coached the girls on their expressions).
 It’s basically a more melodic and version of “Crazy,” but that’s not a bad thing at all.
 From the forceful rapping and out of control synth to the insane amount of booty popping, CLC proves that every girl has a fierce side just waiting to be unleashed.
 Also, I’m in love with the styling for this comeback.
 They all looked on point, and I would totally try most of those looks.

 14. Sunmi, “Gashina”

 When you hear “Gashina,” you probably think of a certain wildly popular dance move parodied by countless idols.
-While the brilliant choreography is indeed Best of 2017 material, there’s so much more to this hit than pointing guns and swaying side to side seductively.
+While the brilliant choreography is indeed Best of 2017 material, there’s so much more to this hit than pointing finger guns and seductively swaying side to side.
 Sunmi has always been sexy as a soloist, but this time she’s showing off her wild side too.
-The artsy yet relatable music video shows her incoherently cycling through all the stages of being dumped, from carelessly sipping her milkshake to dancing like a maniac and lying on a mountain clothes.
+The artsy yet relatable music video shows her incoherently cycling through all the stages of being dumped, from carelessly sipping her milkshake to dancing like a maniac and lying on a mountain of clothes.
 It basically gives new meaning to the term “hot mess.”
 Most break-up songs like to feed on the feelings of misery and despair (see: the four other similar songs in this post).
 “Gashina,” on the other hand, takes charge as Sunmi confronts the lover that abandoned her.
 Behind its rock sound and intriguing hook lies a powerful break-up anthem.
 Getting dumped sucks, but we need fierce songs like these to remind us of our own self worth.

 13. Seohyun, “Don’t Say No”